"Questioning the Path of the Economy and Finance in 2026" Relay Interview

 "From Fried Chicken Shops to Uber and Airbnb."

-On January 7, at the Jeonggyeong Hall of Korea University in Seongbuk-gu, Seoul, Shin Kwanho, President of the Korean Finance Association and Professor of Economics at Korea University, identified the "high value-added transformation of low-productivity service industries" as the key to rebounding South Korea's potential growth rate.
-He argued that the structure of the service sector, which is centered on low value-added industries such as food and accommodation businesses-exemplified by fried chicken shops-must be shifted toward high value-added service industries like Uber and Airbnb.
-He also predicted that the government's intensive support for the artificial intelligence (AI) industry would significantly boost productivity and contribute to raising the potential growth rate.
+On January 7, at Jeonggyeong Hall of Korea University in Seongbuk-gu, Seoul, Shin Kwanho, President of the Korean Finance Association and Professor of Economics at Korea University, identified the "high value-added transformation of low-productivity service sectors" as the key to rebounding South Korea's potential growth rate.
+He argued that the structure of the service industry, which is focused on low value-added sectors like food and accommodation businesses-epitomized by "fried chicken shops"-should be shifted toward high value-added service industries such as Uber and Airbnb.
+He also predicted that the government’s strategy of focusing on nurturing the artificial intelligence (AI) industry would significantly boost productivity and contribute to raising the potential growth rate.

-However, President Shin emphasized that the difficulty in rebounding the potential growth rate does not stem from not knowing the right answer, but from the arduous process required to reach it.
-Ultimately, this falls within the realm of politics; rather than siding with the various interest groups that block the way, it is now necessary to have "political will" to bridge the gaps between them and resolve side effects as the country moves forward.
+However, President Shin emphasized that the difficulty in rebounding the potential growth rate does not stem from a lack of answers, but from the arduous process required to reach those answers.
+Ultimately, this is a matter of politics, and he explained that now is the time for "political will"-not to side with any particular interest group blocking the path, but to narrow the gaps between these groups and resolve side effects in order to move forward.

 Regarding the high exchange rate, which is one of the major concerns for the Korean economy at the beginning of the year, he assessed that both the current level and market expectations are excessive.
-He analyzed that concerns over the scale of investments in the United States have led to a herd mentality expecting a rise in the exchange rate, resulting in a temporary supply-demand imbalance.
+He analyzed that concerns over the scale of investments in the United States have led to a concentration of expectations for a rising exchange rate, resulting in short-term supply-demand disruptions.
 However, considering structural factors, he believes it will be difficult for the won-dollar exchange rate to fall below 1,400 won.
-He pointed out that raising the potential growth rate to prevent the growth gap with the United States from widening further is also necessary to ease concerns over the exchange rate.
+He pointed out that raising the potential growth rate is also necessary to ease concerns over the exchange rate, so that the growth gap with the United States does not widen further.

 The following is a Q&A.